DingYX0731/Climbing-Program/Self-Supervised Deconfounding Against Spatio-Temporal Shifts Theory and Modeling/README.md

 * `scaler`: used in test phase for data inverse transformation.

 #### OOD evaluation:
 After doing data preprocess, data needed for temporal OOD forecasting and spatial OOD forecasting is obatained.
 Before evaluation, please train the whole model with full training data.
-Just set the configuration of `mode` as `train` and other modules like `cd`, `gr`, `sl`, `ti`, `tl` to be `true` from `configs/NYCBike1.yaml`, then simply run the script:
+Just set the configuration of `mode` as `train` and other modules like `cd`, `gr`, `sl`, `ti`, `tl` to be `True` from `configs/NYCBike1.yaml`, then simply run the script:
 ```
 python run.py
 ```